 The Surrey Safeguarding Children Board is a partnership of all the different organisations working to protect children and young people across the county.
 More info: Surrey Safeguarding Children Board

 Hampshire County Council

-Chid protection and the safeguarding of children is considered of the highest priority at Surrey and Borders Partnership NHS Foundation Trust.
-Following our assessment, the Trust Board agreed at a meeting held on Wednesday 21 October 2009 that it has received assurances that the organisation meets the following criteria:
+Child protection and the safeguarding of children is a high priority at Surrey and Borders.
+Following our assessment, the Trust Board agreed at a meeting held on Wednesday 21 October 2009 that it has received assurances that the organisations meets the following criteria:

-there is a Board level executive on safeguarding children; and
+- There is a Board level executive on safeguarding children

-that the Board itself receives regular reports on safeguarding arrangements within the Trust.
+- The Board receives regular reports on safeguarding arrangements within the Trust.